 Our involvement aims to leave a legacy that will last long beyond the funding and activities that we get involved in.

-Our colleagues have mentored over 100 15-16-year old students in recent years.
+Our colleagues have mentored around 200 15-16-year old students in recent years.
 This support has made possible the move into new schools to reach even more young people.

 The individual relationships have enabled students to gain confidence and independence.
 Broadening their horizons and raising aspirations has also helped them become more employable.